 Please be aware that Uber does not operate in The Riviera Maya and you will not be able to book a taxi as the only taxis allowed to pick-up from Cancun airport are the designated airport taxis.
 Returning to Cancun airport from Tulum is a little different as you will have no issue booking a local taxi or hiring a driver, more on this later!

-Take a private shuttle from Cancun airport to Tulum
+Take a private or Shared shuttle from Cancun airport to Tulum

-If you are not on a backpacker’s tight budget, it’s your first time in Mexico, and you speak no Spanish then I highly recommend booking a private airport transfer from Cancun to Tulum.
-It’s going to be the fastest and easiest option for you.
+If you are not on a backpacker’s tight budget, it’s your first time in Mexico, and you speak no Spanish then I highly recommend booking on one of the private Cancun to Tulum shuttles.
+It’s going to be the fastest and easiest option for you, I fully recommend checking out the prices for shared and private shuttles with GuateGo.

 Looking for a tour company in the Riviera Maya that won’t rip you off?
 Speak to my friend Vanessa at Turismo Channel for the best prices on tours, excursions, and rental cars.
 If you tell her that Claire’s Itch Feet sent you she will give you a special discounted price on anything you buy through her.
 Send her a WhatsApp in English or Spanish.
 She can even arainge transportation from the airport to your hotel or appartment.